Architectural Decisions

 Context

 Multiple applications need database credentials, API keys, and secrets.
-Each could have its own .env file, or they could share one.
+Each could manage its own secrets independently, or they could follow a centralized pattern.

 Decision